Duality Preserving Gray Maps for Codes over Rings: Preliminaries

 The dual we have defined is typically referred to as the left dual.
 There is an analog notion of a right dual.
 These of course when working over a commutative ring are identical.
 Furthermore, since we have defined the dual based on a hermitian form and a hermitian form is reflexive (see definition above), the left and right duals coincide over non-commutative rings as well, that is

+In \cite{wood_1999}, Wood showed, amongst other fundamental results on codes over Frobenius rings, that using the standard bilinear form to define the dual $C^\perp$ of an $n$-length linear code $C$ over a Frobenius ring $A$, $|C||C^\perp|=|A|^n$.
+This result was extended in \cite{szabo_2016} to bilinear forms and sesquilinear forms in general.
+The following is a specialization of that result to our setting.

-From Wood's fundamental results in \cite{wood_1999} we have the following. \begin{lemma} Let $A$ be a finite Frobenius ring and $C$ be a linear code over $A$.
-Then $|C||C^\perp|=|A|^n$. \end{lemma} For this and other reasons presented in \cite{wood_1999}, most coding theorists restrict there study to codes over Frobenius rings.
+\begin{lemma} Let $A$ be a finite Frobenius ring and $C$ be a linear code over $A$.
+Then $|C||C^\perp|=|A|^n$. \end{lemma} For this and other reasons presented in \cite{wood_1999}, most coding theorists restrict their study to codes over Frobenius rings.
 For the definition and details about Frobenius rings see \cite{wood_1999}.
 We will keep things general and not restrict the development of the theory to Frobenius until necessary.
 To illustrate one of the difficulties of working on codes over non-Frobenius rings we provide the following example.